fizzed/stork/README.md

 An Uber/Fat jar is where all dependencies are merged into a single jar.
 There are several reasons why Stork suggests avoiding this approach.
-First, if you want to "rsync" your deployment for rapidly deploying upgrade -- in most cases the dependencies do not change much and usually most of the disk space.
+First, if you want to "rsync" your deployment for rapidly deploying an upgrade -- in most cases the dependencies do not change much and usually eat up most of the disk space.
 By not using a fat jar, then only the jars that have changed need to be transferred over the network and deployed -- resulting in a fast upgrade.